rsdoiel/antenna/science_and_technology.md

 ## God didn't have a plan for Gelsinger at Intel.
 Maybe there is one for his new gig, Gloo

-date: 2025-03-25, updated: 2025-03-26, from: The Register (UK I.T.
+date: 2025-03-25, updated: 2025-03-27, from: The Register (UK I.T.
 News)

-<h4>Chip guru preaches virtues of &#39;values-aligned&#39; pray-I, sorry, AI</h4> <p>Pat Gelsinger, once CEO of VMware and later Intel, has announced he&#39;s taken a new job as executive chair and head of technology at Gloo, a Colorado-based startup offering technology tools for churches and other faith-based organizations.…</p>
+<h4>Chip guru preaches virtues of &#39;values-aligned&#39; pray-I, sorry, AI.
+He&#39;s also taken a VC gig</h4> <p><strong>Updated</strong>  Pat Gelsinger, once CEO of VMware and later Intel, has announced he&#39;s taken a new job as executive chair and head of technology at Gloo, a Colorado-based outfit offering technology tools for churches and other faith-based organizations.…</p>

 <br>